top of page

 Once I began reading about the fascinating world of art forgery, I could not stop.
 Soon, I ran out of books on the subject.
 Time to write your own, I concluded.
 This scarcity surprised me given no authentic masterpiece arouses as much passion as the discovery of great art forgery.
 A recent example is the uproar caused when Leonardo’s lost and rediscovered masterpiece, Salvadore Mundi, proved to be a fake (after selling for $450.3 million.)
 Now that we live in what’s been called “The Golden Age of Fakes,” art forgery is receiving increased attention in the news and in books.
 A Broadway musical has even been proposed.

 Before B.A.
 Shapiro’s groundbreaking The Art Forger in 2012, non-fiction books dominated the genre, and I found no women writing or publishing art forgery fiction.
 Perhaps the subject seemed too daunting or masculine.
-But once Shapiro opened the door, I rushed through it along with several innovative women writers.
-Steeped in the art world, psychology, and crime fiction, I’ve found research and writing this novel to be endlessly rewarding.
-My story deepened when I added a second, dear-to-my-heart protagonist—Sondra, an art-savvy psychologist.
+But once Shapiro opened the door, I rushed through it with several innovative women writers.
+Steeped in the art world, psychology, and crime fiction, I’ve found research and writing this novel endlessly rewarding.
+My story deepened when I decided the heroine should be Kate Devlin, the therapist protagonist in Locked in a Box, the prequel to Artist, Lover, Forger, Thief.
+Kate also appears in my short story, Field of Gold (included in the STORIES section).

-Starting with a short story that became a prequel to the novel, I based my male protagonist, Nick, on aspects of the two most famous and intriguing British forgers.
-They are Tom Keating, known as the beloved Robin Hood of art crime, and Eric Hebborn, the enfant terrible who fooled the art world with his phenomenal talent and trickery.
+I based my male protagonist, Nick McCoy, on aspects of the two most famous and intriguing British forgers: Tom Keating, known as the beloved Robin Hood of art crime, and Eric Hebborn, the enfant terrible who fooled the art world with his phenomenal talent and trickery.

 CHAPTER ONE